 In August 1957, L’Express magazine conducted a nationwide survey of audience characteristics.
 They collected opinions on the culture of everyday life in collaboration with the eight million or more of France’s national census bodies.
 The majority of them admitted to being dull with massive government promotions.
 The only flat, raw, and irregular French society image from the government idolizes the past heritage.
 An iconoclasm arises a classic contemporary culture that culminates in extended writing on cultural change and culture appreciation.

 The principle of auteurism first became a key where the destruction of cultures of antiquity began to develop.
 François Truffaut received funding from his in-laws, where he worked as a daily film producer.
-He produced a personal short film called the Mischief Makers in 1957.
-After receiving positive reviews at the Cannes Film Festival, Truffaut gained confidence in making the 400 Blows, his life experiences, and his thoughts on the celluloid tape.
+He produced a personal short film called The Mischief Makers in 1957.
+After receiving positive reviews at the Cannes Film Festival, Truffaut gained confidence in making The 400 Blows, his life experiences, and his thoughts on the celluloid tape.
 This story is a reflection of Truffaut’s childhood, in addition to being unhappy.
 Plunging many details on his childhood into the film’s script, Truffaut finally recruited and became a long collaboration, an amateur named Jean-Pierre Léaud, like Godard and Karina or Scorsese and De Niro.
-Like everyday vlogs and videos, this film takes place on Paris’s streets, where people are watching the crew with all kinds of stares.
+Like everyday vlogs and videos, this film takes place on Paris’s streets, where people watch the crew with all kinds of stares.

 Whether people call Elvis Presley the father of rock n’ roll or James Dean and Clark Gable as the liturgy of the God of cinema, there are, of course, Jean-Paul Belmondo and Jean Seberg as icons of the older generation of the New Wave.
 Even if they are old, they only replace the position of the new icon.
 This phenomenon drew later in the 1960s, with the heyday of the classic Hollywood movie era or commonly referred to as the Golden Age of Hollywood.
 Informally, these young people receive a film education by watching hundreds of motion pictures and writing down their thoughts.

-The French New Wave and its rejection of traditional rules is a new avenue for the film industry in terms of art and literature.
+The French New Wave and its rejection of traditional rules are a new avenue for the film industry in art and literature.
 However, when it comes to literature, Shakespeare is the most similar figure.
 It is the same with the New Wave, where they have Jean-Luc Godard.
 Likewise, he did not use cinema as a dramatization of personal experience.
 Instead, he presented an essay in visual and spoken form.
 In other words, he was a character who introduced the term “show it; do not tell.”
 Besides picking up favorite scenes, promotions, and movies, his ideas are inseparable from thousands of references and pop culture.
 In Breathless, he tells a criminal trying to escape the police, influenced by Truffaut’s ideas.
 In essence, Godard always played head-on but never told him what he wanted to say.

 Godard developed an idea of many thinkers’ stories apart from his friends in a formalization and spontaneity.
 He would take to the streets and write briefly about what was happening in his film.
 It would not be wrong if Godard enjoyed storytelling and breaking the 4th wall.
 He also likes to improvise and prefers to go straight to the pitch rather than think normatively first.
 Besides submitting a proposal to the producer for a fee, the production brand made Godard’s films one of the cheapest films under French cinema’s average production cost in the 1950s.